Dodoveloper/DHCPy-scanner/README.md

 # DHCPy scanner
-A simple DHCP scanner written in Python 3

 ## Purpose
-DHCPy scanner is a simple script written in Python which helps you find possible DHCP rogue servers in your local network.
+DHCPy scanner is a simple script written in Python which helps you find potential DHCP rogue servers in your local network.
 ### How it works
 It operates by acting as a common DHCP client: it builds a DHCPDISCOVER message and broadcasts it in the local network.
 Then it gets every DHCPOFFER messages